lukas-krecan/ShedLock/README.md

 ```
 KeepAliveLockProvider extends the lock in the middle of the lockAtMostFor interval.
 For example, if the lockAtMostFor
 is 10 minutes the lock is extended every 5 minutes for 10 minutes until the lock is released.
 Please note that the minimal
 lockAtMostFor time supported by this provider is 30s.
+The scheduler is used only for the lock extension, single thread
+should be enough.

 ## Micronaut integration
 Since version 4.0.0, it's possible to use Micronaut framework for integration